Seismometer: Early Modern designs (1839–1880)

-The first seismographs (1880-)
+The first seismographs (1880–present)

 The first seismographs were invented in the 1870s and 1880s.
 The first seismograph was produced by Filippo Cecchi in around 1875.
 A seismoscope would trigger the device to begin recording, and then a recording surface would produce a graphical illustration of the tremors automatically (a seismogram).
 However, the instrument was not sensitive enough, and the first seismogram produced by the instrument was in 1887, by which time John Milne had already demonstrated his design in Japan.

 Milne horizontal pendulum seismometer.
 One of the Important Cultural Properties of Japan.
 Exhibit in the National Museum of Nature and Science, Tokyo, Japan.

 In 1880, the first horizontal pendulum seismometer was developed by the team of John Milne, James Alfred Ewing and Thomas Gray, who worked as foreign-government advisors in Japan, from 1880 to 1895.
 Milne, Ewing and Gray, all having been hired by the Meiji Government in the previous five years to assist Japan's modernization efforts, founded the Seismological Society of Japan in response to an Earthquake that took place on February 22, 1880, at Yokohama (Yokohama earthquake).
 Two instruments were constructed by Ewing over the next year, one being a common-pendulum seismometer and the other being the first seismometer using a damped horizontal pendulum.
 The innovative recording system allowed for a continuous record, the first to do so.
 The first seismogram was recorded on 3 November 1880 on both of Ewing's instruments.
 Modern seismometers would eventually descend from these designs.
 Milne has been referred to as the 'Father of modern seismology' and his seismograph design has been called the first modern seismometer.

 This produced the first effective measurement of horizontal motion.
 Gray would produce the first reliable method for recording vertical motion, which produced the first effective 3-axis recordings.

 An early special-purpose seismometer consisted of a large, stationary pendulum, with a stylus on the bottom.
 As the earth started to move, the heavy mass of the pendulum had the inertia to stay still within the frame.
 The result is that the stylus scratched a pattern corresponding with the Earth's movement.
 This type of strong-motion seismometer recorded upon a smoked glass (glass with carbon soot).
 While not sensitive enough to detect distant earthquakes, this instrument could indicate the direction of the pressure waves and thus help find the epicenter of a local quake.
 Such instruments were useful in the analysis of the 1906 San Francisco earthquake.
 Further analysis was performed in the 1980s, using these early recordings, enabling a more precise determination of the initial fault break location in Marin county and its subsequent progression, mostly to the south.